 3. Don’t sign the application until you’re ready to sign up.

-Some sales reps will ask you to fill out the application so they can give you a more specific quote.
+Some sales reps will ask you to fill out an application so they can give you a more specific quote.
 Be aware that the application is part of the contract and signing it signs you up for the service.
 Don’t sign the application or provide your Social Security or bank account numbers until you’re ready to sign up with a company.

-4. Read all three parts of the contract before signing it.
+4. Read all three parts of the contract before signing.

 After you receive price quotes, you’ll want to request full contracts from the three or four companies you like best.
-Most contracts have three parts: application, terms of service and a program guide.
+Most contracts have three parts: an application, the terms of service and a program guide.
 Make sure you receive and read all three so you know exactly what you’re agreeing to, which fees you’re expected to pay, and what you need to do to cancel your account.

 5. Avoid signing up with a company that charges nonstandard fees.

 As you read the contracts from your top picks, pay close attention to all of the fees they mention.
 Consider highlighting or listing them to help you keep track.
 If you otherwise like a company that charges a nonstandard fee, ask the sales rep if it can be waived.
 If it can, request a waiver or an amended contract.

 6. Be wary of free equipment.

 Many credit card processing companies offer free equipment or a free placement program if you sign up with them.
 However, most require you to sign a lengthy contract in exchange and, in many cases, to return the equipment at the end of the term or renew your contract.

 Make sure you understand exactly what you’re agreeing to and what it’s really going to cost you if you accept this type of offer.
-Ask how much it costs to buy the equipment outright; a credit card swiper and a basic terminal are fairly inexpensive for the most part..
-You need to consider whether you're willing to give up the flexibility of a monthly contract in exchange for equipment.
+Ask how much it costs to buy the equipment outright; a credit card swiper and basic terminal tend to be fairly inexpensive.
+You need to consider whether you’re willing to give up the flexibility of a monthly contract in exchange for equipment.